List of Danish submissions for the Academy Award for Best International Feature Film: Submissions

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.

 In 1957, Denmark became the first country to send a film with a female director to the Foreign Oscar competition with Annelise Hovmand's Be Dear to Me.
 Two years later, Astrid Henning-Jensen's Paw became to the first film directed by a woman to receive a nomination in the category.

 Between 1998 and 2002, four out of five Danish submissions were made according to the austere Dogme 95 movement principles.
 None were nominated and none have been submitted since.

-Besides the four wins, fifteen films also succeeded in getting nominations: Qivitoq (1958), Paw (1959), Harry and the Butler (1960), Babette's Feast (1987), Pelle the Conqueror (1988), Memories of a Marriage (1989), After the Wedding (2006), In a Better World (2010), A Royal Affair (2012), The Hunt (2013), A War (2015), Land Of Mine (2016), Another Round (2020), Flee (2021) and The Girl with the Needle (2024).
+Besides the four wins, fifteen films also succeeded in getting nominations: Qivitoq (1958), Paw (1959), Harry and the Butler (1960), Waltzing Regitze (1989), After the Wedding (2006), A Royal Affair (2012), The Hunt (2013), A War (2015), Land of Mine (2016), Flee (2021) and The Girl with the Needle (2024).

+SuperClásico (2011), The Guilty (2018), Holy Spider (2022), and The Promised Land (2023), all advanced to the December shortlist, but were not nominated.

+Flee (2021), directed by Jonas Poher Rasmussen, was also nominated in the Best Documentary Feature and Best Animated Feature categories, becoming the first film ever to be nominated in all three of those categories.

+Mr Nobody Against Putin (2025), won the Academy Award for Best Documentary Feature Film despite not being nominated for the Best International Feature Film category.

 Below is a list of the films that have been submitted by Denmark for review by the Academy for the award by year.